Skip To Main Content

 Step Team

-This dynamic group is dedicated to the art of stepping, a form of percussive dance that combines rhythm, movement, and teamwork.
-Members will learn and perform intricate step routines that involve synchronized footwork, clapping, and body movements, all set to energetic music.
+This dynamic group is dedicated to the art of stepping, a percussive dance form that combines rhythm, movement, and teamwork.
+Members will learn and perform intricate step routines featuring synchronized footwork, clapping, and body movements, set to energetic music.
 The team focuses on developing strong coordination, musicality, and team spirit through practice and performance.

 Stock Market Club